Sony RX100 vs Panasonic GM5

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in June 2012).

-Reasons to prefer the Panasonic Lumix DMC-GM5:
+Arguments in favor of the Panasonic Lumix DMC-GM5:

 - Better low-light sensitivity: Can shoot in dim conditions (0.9 stops ISO advantage).